Holiday Trash Tips

 scheduled collection service on all holidays except Christmas Day and New

 following 1-2 days.
 Please leave the gray cart at the curb until it is serviced.
-Recycling days that fall on these observed holidays will not be made up.
-Please hold

 mixed recyclables and green waste for the next scheduled pickup.
-Bulky

 collection will continue on the days following the